Bounds for Algebraic Gossip on Graphs

 The following corollary shows that our bounds (upper and lower) for algebraic gossip on general graphs hold also for the \push and \pull gossip algorithms. \begin{corollary} The results of Theorems \ref{thm:upper_bound_any_graph}, \ref{thm:lower_bound_any_graph}, \ref{thm:general_bound_synch}, and \ref{thm:lower_bound_any_graph_sync} hold also for \push and \pull gossip algorithms. \end{corollary}

 \begin{proof} By moving from the \ex to the \push or \pull gossip algorithms, we change only the probability of sending a \emph{helpful message} on a specific (directed) edge, i.e., the service time at each node will change.
-Easy to see that this probability will be decreased by a factor of 2 (i.e., the service time will become twice longer).
-Clearly, such a reduction will not affect the asymptotical bounds that were achieved using Lemmas \ref{lemma:sum_of_exp_bounded1}, and \ref{lemma:geom_lower_bound}. \end{proof}
+Easy to see that this probability will be decreased by a factor of 2 (i.e., the service time will become twice as long).
+Clearly, such a reduction will not affect the asymptotic bounds that were achieved using Lemmas \ref{lemma:sum_of_exp_bounded1}, and \ref{lemma:geom_lower_bound}. \end{proof}